 Probiotics are bacteria that help maintain the natural balance of organisms (microflora) in our intestines.
 They play a very important role in our digestive tract.
 We know that our digestive tract needs a healthy balance between the good and bad bacteria, so what gets in the way of this?
 Poor food choices, emotional stress, lack of sleep, antibiotic overuse, other drugs, and environmental influences can all shift the balance in favor of the bad bacteria.
 So, now we can enjoy this raw bread knowing that it is “gut healthy” and umm umm good!

-- Add the flax meal, psyllium husks, onion flakes, onion powder, Italian Seasoning and salt.
+In the food processor combine the oat flour, ground flax, psyllium husks, onion flakes, onion powder, Italian Seasoning and salt.
 Pulse to combine.

 The Institute of Culinary Ingredients™

 Raw honey isn’t vegan but I still use now and again.
 Read (here) why I like to.